lifeisstillgood/softwaremind/docs/newbook/intro.rst

   Two orders - do the work or cause it to be done or provide funding - where do they shade into each other.
 They do this within orgs - how projects are really done, constanct hustle for new things.
   Mgmt as economist articles.
 But if software encoding is more detailed?
 THis si where LLMs replace mgmt - by being able to simulae and predict more effectively than manabement.

-What is Software Literacy.

-We are reshaping the world by making it explict, introspectable, open.

-There are enormous implications.
-Similarly in history we have chosen to become urban dwellers, agricutrlists,and now knowledge workers and organisers at scale

-organising at scale
+* Organising at scale
-Teaching people how to become human, education - has had enormous benefits.

-We have been reacting against being told  what to do - Trump to Brexit.
   But we do need to identify the problem, identify a solution, do the solution.
   Nudges wont work.
 Its too short a time scale to do it thorugh education

+organisation - just gove cash to local communities isnt that similar argument to just employ people and let them

 But openly modelling, providing literate solutions so people can read what and why they are guided.

 This will help.
 But not everyone